jsongcodes/everything-ela/README.md

 # Everything ELA

-Everything ELA is a virtual space where students can read, comment, and post about ELA topics.
+Everything ELA is a virtual space where students can read, comment, and post about English Language Arts (ELA) topics.

 ## Installation